TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          value / :ref:`stdwrap`

    Description
-         Returns false, if the content does not equal :ts:`value`.
+         Returns true, if the content is equal to :ts:`value`.

          **Example:** ::